 The Metrics and Measures Subcommittee (MMS) created the Data Driven Award to reward programs who fully utilize data and their case management systems to improve program and participant outcomes.
 The Data Driven Award provides both recognition and financial support for continued program evaluation.

 Since data is instrumental to self-evaluation and for showing community partners, stakeholders, and legislatures accountability courts work in Georgia, CACJ hopes the Data Driven Award will reinforce the importance of strong data collection.

-The 2020 winner, and recipient of an up to $15,000 subaward grant to be used for a program evaluation, was the Northeastern Judicial Circuit Accountability Courts.
+The 2022 winner, and recipient of an up to $15,000 subaward grant to be used for a program evaluation, was the Henry County Accountability Courts.

 - Great use of data for budget requests and to identify need for parenting, marriage, and family groups

 - Thorough report of changes resulting from data analysis, from adding mentoring to removing geographical considerations in staffing and looking for ways to increased referrals